Christoph33one/my-first-project/README.md

 # Features

 ### Icon
-- A clickable homepage logo, which will navigate you back to the top of the Home page, this is designed to give the user a simple but powerful way of getting back to the start of the webpage.
-This feature has become a common feature in most webapages in modern times.
+- A clickable homepage logo, which is fixed at the top left of all pages.
+The Icon is clickable and will navigate the user back to the top of the Home page.
+This is designed to give the user a simple but powerful way of getting back to the start of tthe Home page.
+The clickable icon has become part of modern standards in most webiste, so by this feature, it keeps within modern designs along with other websites.

 ![icon image](readme/url2.png)

 ---

 ### Nav-Bar
-- Four clickable navigation links (Navagation menu) at the top of all pages.
-These are intended to navagate the user beyond the Home page and to explore more content that they would like to visit. “(Home About Us, Listen, Sign Up.
+- The Podcast project has four clickable navigation links (Navagation menu) at the top of all pages.
+These are intended to navagate the user beyond the Home page and to explore more conteent and pages that they would like to visit.
+These four pages consit of a Home page, an About us page, a Listen page and a Sign up page.
+The styling of these link within the Nav bar match that of the Footer.
+This is to add a symmetric design to the webpage.

 ![nav bar image](readme/url.png)

 ---

 ### Home-page
+-

-- The header section of the landing page (Homepage) has a background image which covers the full width and 600px height, to create good size image that fits well on all screen sizes.
--The image it self is inspired to give the user an idea that this webpsite is about listning and talking.
+- The header section of the landing page (Homepage) has a Hero-image which covers a full width of 100% and 600px height.
+The image it self is inspired to show the user what the webpage is about, just by viewing the main image.
+An alternative text for the image, is placed for users who require a screen reader.
 ![home page image](assets/images/url3.png)

 ---

-### Images-Links
+### Main Content
+- This part of the main page invites the user to expolre more, by adding a short but brief piece of text, will encourage the user to go beyond the Home page and navigate to the section below.

 - Below the header there are two images and two clickable links under each image.
 This will navigate the user to the listen page, in which they can view more content.
 By navagating the user to the listen page, it will push the user to explore more, within the listen page it's self.

 ![two images and links](readme/url%204.png)